-- (6) Representing or attempting to represent a real estate broker other than the broker by whom he or she is engaged or associated, without the express knowledge and consent of the broker with whom he or she is associated. - (7) Failing, within a reasonable time, to account for or to remit any monies coming into his or her possession which belong to others. - (8) Being unworthy or incompetent to act as a real estate broker or salesperson-in a manner as to endanger the interest of the public. - (9) Paying a commission or valuable consideration to any person for acts or services performed in violation of this Chapter. - (10) Any other conduct which constitutes improper, fraudulent or dishonest dealing. - (11) Performing or undertaking to perform any legal service, as set forth in G.S.
-84-2.1, or any other acts constituting the practice of law. - (12) Commingling the money or other property of his or her principals with his or her own or failure to maintain and deposit in a trust or escrow account in an insured bank or savings and loan association in North Carolina all money received by him or her as a real estate licensee acting in that capacity, or an escrow agent, or the temporary custodian of the funds of others, in a real estate transaction; provided, these accounts shall not bear interest unless the principals authorize in writing the deposit be made in an interest bearing account and also provide for the disbursement of the interest accrued. - (13) Failing to deliver, within a reasonable time, a completed copy of any purchase agreement or offer to buy and sell real estate to the buyer and to the seller. - (14) Failing, at the time the transaction is consummated, to deliver to the seller in every real estate transaction, a complete detailed closing statement showing all of the receipts and disbursements handled by him or her for the seller or failing to deliver to the buyer a complete statement showing all money received in the transaction from the buyer and how and for what it was disbursed. - (15) Violating any rule or regulation promulgated by the Commission.
+- (4) Acting for more than one party in a transaction without the knowledge 1 2 of all parties for whom he or she acts.
+3 (5) Accepting a commission or valuable consideration as a real estate salesperson for the performance of any of the acts specified in this 4 5 Article or Article 4 of this Chapter, from any person except his or her 6 broker-in-charge or licensed broker by whom he or she is employed.
+7 Representing or attempting to represent a real estate broker other than (6) 8 the broker by whom he or she is engaged or associated, without the 9 express knowledge and consent of the broker with whom he or she is 10 associated.
+Failing, within a reasonable time, to account for or to remit any monies 11 (7) 12 coming into his or her possession which belong to others.
+Being unworthy or incompetent to act as a real estate broker or 13 (8) 14 salesperson in a manner as to endanger the interest of the public.
+15 (9) Paying a commission or valuable consideration to any person for acts 16 or services performed in violation of this Chapter.
+17 (10)Any other conduct which constitutes improper, fraudulent or dishonest 18 dealing.
+19 (11)Performing or undertaking to perform any legal service, as set forth in 20 G.S.
+84-2.1, or any other acts constituting the practice of law.
+21 (12)Commingling the money or other property of his or her principals with his or her own or failure to maintain and deposit in a trust or escrow 22 account in an insured bank or savings and loan association in North 23 24 Carolina all money received by him or her as a real estate licensee acting in that capacity, or an escrow agent, or the temporary custodian 25 of the funds of others, in a real estate transaction; provided, these 26 27 accounts shall not bear interest unless the principals authorize in writing the deposit be made in an interest bearing account and also 28 29 provide for the disbursement of the interest accrued.
+30 Failing to deliver, within a reasonable time, a completed copy of any (13)purchase agreement or offer to buy and sell real estate to the buyer and 31 32 to the seller.
+33 Failing, at the time the transaction is consummated, to deliver to the (14)34 seller in every real estate transaction, a complete detailed closing 35 statement showing all of the receipts and disbursements handled by him or her for the seller or failing to deliver to the buyer a complete 36 statement showing all money received in the transaction from the 37 38 buyer and how and for what it was disbursed. - (15) Violating any rule or regulation promulgated by the Commission.